blainekyle/privacy/README.md

 PRIVACY POLICY FOR BROWSER EXTENSIONS
 =====================================
+Effective Date | *1 August 2025*

 **INFORMATION COLLECTION**

-This Chrome extension does not collect any personal or sensitive user data.
+This software does not collect any personal or sensitive user data.
 No information that could be used to identify you, such as your name, email address, browsing history, or location, is gathered, stored, or transmitted.

 **DATA USAGE AND SHARING**